Carl Schuster: Life and career

 Carl Schuster was born in Milwaukee, Wisconsin, to a prominent Jewish family.
 His gift for languages was evident from an early age as was an interest in puzzles, codes, and ciphers.
 These skills would later serve him well both as a scholar and as a cryptanalyst for the OSS during the Second World War.
 He received a B.A.
 (1927) and an M.A.
 (1930) from Harvard where he studied art history and oriental studies.
 A growing interest in traditional symbolism led him to Peking (1931–1933) where he spent three years studying with Baron Alexander Staël von Holstein, a Baltic refugee and distinguished scholar.
 It was during this period that he began collecting textile fragments and ventured on the first of his many field trips in search of specimens.
 His travels would eventually take him to some of the more remote parts of the world, photographing rock carvings, visiting small museums or private collections, and talking to missionaries, scholars, or anyone else who might have information he was seeking.
-Schuster returned to Europe to study at the University of Vienna with the noted art historian, Josef Strzygowski, and received his doctorate in 1934 in art history.
+Schuster returned to Europe to study at the University of Vienna with the noted art historian, Josef Strzygowski, and received his doctorate in 1934 in art history under the supervision of Julius von Schlosser.

 He worked briefly as Assistant Curator of Chinese Art at the Philadelphia Art Museum but was soon back in China (1935–38) pursuing his researches and traveling until the Japanese invaded.

 Schuster was assisted in his researches by academic grants from the Harvard-Yenching Institute, the Bollingen Foundation, and the Guggenheim Foundation.
 His easy-going manner and gift for languages provided access to people and information not available to others.
 He collected and photographed specimens in his widespread travels, but he never wandered randomly.